mtravascio/mtravascio.github.io/index.md

 - I'm Network Engineer in love with software development with *C++, Delphi, Python and Flutter & Dart*

-- I’m currently working on RegeOMaria app for Android and Apple devices
+- I’m currently working on App for Android and Apple devices

 - I’m currently learning Flutter & Dart